-You can access the model object methods using a ComsolUtil object.
+In VBA you can access the model object methods using a ModelUtil object.
 To create a ModelUtil object enter:

 '''

 Set modelutil = CreateObject("comsolcom.modelutil")

 '''

 See The COMSOL API section to get more information about the COMSOL API methods accessible from the ModelUtil object.